lancedb/documentation/docs/src/examples/serverless_qa_bot_with_modal_and_langchain.md

+---
+title: Serverless QA Bot with Modal & LangChain | RAG Implementation Guide
+description: Learn how to build a serverless question-answering bot using LanceDB, Modal, and LangChain.
+Includes setup, configuration, and best practices for RAG applications.
+---

 # Serverless QA Bot with Modal and LangChain

 ## use LanceDB's LangChain integration with Modal to run a serverless app